 Mixing

-- Spatula – This is a great tool for stirring, scraping batter from mixing bowls, and for frosting cakes.
+These are great tools for stirring, scraping batter from mixing bowls, and for frosting cakes.

 Peeling

-- Veggie peeler – A peeler with an adjustable blade and a stainless steel blade reduce the strain on a child's wrist, increasing their chance of completing a peeling job.
+A peeler that reduces the strain on a child's wrist, increasing their chance of completing a peeling job.

 Fruit and veggie washing